Personality, Early Training

-Spring 2016: Crane pair #5-11 and #12-11 were near their nesting marsh in an ag field and observed by pilot Bev Paulan on March 30.
+Spring 2016: Crane pair #5-11 and #12-11 were near their nesting marsh in an ag field in Juneau County, Wisconsin and observed by pilot Bev Paulan on March 30.
 On May 6 Bev confirmed the hatching of their chick!
 She photographed their fresh hatch with Mom and Dad:

 Bev again saw the chick and parents on her May 15 survey flight, but by June 1 the chick was no longer alive.

 Fall 2016: Crane pair #5-11 and #12-11 were chosen as prospective alloparents when the parent-reared Class of 2016 chicks were released in September.
 Sure enough, they appeared to be forming a bond with PR 33-16, who was still with the pair as of Oct.
 18. It was a big surprise when, just two days later, PR #33-16 appeared to have started southward migration—alone!
 Pair #5-11 and #12-11 completed their migration in December to Wheeler NWR in Morgan Co, AL.

 Spring 2017: Crane pair #5-11 and #12-11 returned to their Wisconsin territory in Juneau County and were nesting by early April.
 They hatched two chicks, one day apart, June 30 and May 1!
 The chicks were the first of the season for the eastern flock.